-Have you ever walked in the woods and noticed the trails which are formed by the paths often traveled by various wild animals?
-We too as humans travel along our own same routes in our day to day lives.
+Observation: Have you ever walked in the woods and noticed the trails and paths that have been formed by the animals traveling them?
+We too as humans travel along our own regular routes in our day to day lives.
 They are typically the quickest and most efficient routes to get from here to there, and are the same routes traveled by most others.
 We are all creatures of habit.

-Here’s why this can be very dangerous, and what to do about it…
+Here’s why this can become a problem, and what to do about it…

 Even some of the secondary roads will become heavily traveled — the interconnected secondary roads between towns — some of which lead to highway intersections (choke points).
 These semi-mainstream secondary roads are also typically traveled by the same people who end up on the highways and freeways, because these roads lead to the on-and-off ramps near their homes and neighborhoods.

 Most people travel these same roads, most all of the time, during their routines of life.
 It is habit.
 In fact, even though most people know alternate routes within their immediate local area where they live, they will still travel their habitual routes to get from point A to point B. Because they always have, and it’s probably (usually) the quickest way.